Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What tips would you give when negotiating a deal?

 Depending on the type and complexity of the transaction, it is recommended to obtain professional advice at an early stage of the negotiations in order to avoid typical legal and other pitfalls.

 When preparing negotiations, it is important to identify each party’s priorities and interests.
-It may also be helpful to reflect on the ultimate goal of the transaction and the alternatives that are available to each party.
+It may also be helpful to reflect on the ultimate goal of the transaction and the available.

-Further, setting up a clear and tight timeline may ensure that no valuable time is lost during the transaction process.
-In addition, the communication streams must be organised from the outset in order to optimise the process.
+Further, setting up a clear and tight timeline may ensure that no valuable time is lost during the transaction process and keeps the pressure on all parties to come to a deal.
+In addition, clear and uniform communication streams must be organised from the outset to optimise the process and avoid mixed messages.

 Are hostile takeovers permitted and what are the possible strategies for the target?

 Hostile takeovers are allowed in Belgium but do not often occur.
 The vast majority of takeovers in Belgium are recommended deals.

 This is explained by the fact that Belgian companies are generally owned by one controlling shareholder or group of shareholders (eg, a family).
 In such case, prior written approval of the controlling shareholder will be required.
 In addition, the Takeover Act allows the target’s board of directors to contemplate measures in order to safeguard the corporate interest and frustrate a hostile bid.

 The articles of association or a shareholders' agreement may contain restrictions to the transfer of shares.
 The restrictions may be embodied by pre-emption, first refusal or approval clauses, standstill provisions or tag-along rights.
 These restriction clauses must always be in the company’s interest.
 In addition, such clauses must be limited in time and may in any case not block the transfer of securities for more than six months.